AKingDebased/the-field-of-dreams/README.md

 * for simplicity's sake, the constructor for a line segment requires two previously declared points.  if i had more time (read: was less lazy), i would include functionality for entering coordinate points as parameters and have the `LineSegment` class generate the requisite points.

+* missing an `intersectsLineSeg()` method due to unexpectedly high levels of geometry and laziness in code.  sorry about that.

+* the `getSlope()` method is a relic of previous iterations of this project.  it was left in for fun and profit.

 ##### Rectangle.java

 * it should be noted that there is no separate `Square` class.  rather, any rectangle with an equal `width` and `height` variable will set the `isSquare` boolean to true.